Dietary Clerk Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-More years of relevant experience do not necessarily translate to higher paychecks.
-Relatively untried employees who have less than five years' experience make $23K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $27K.
-The average pay reported by folks with 10 to 20 years of experience is around $29K.
-People who have worked for more than 20 years report a median income no higher than the median for folks with 10 to 20 years of experience.
+Dietary Clerks with a lot of experience do not necessarily enjoy more money.
+Relatively untried employees who have less than five years' experience make $23K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $26K.
+Dietary Clerks see a median salary of $27K after reaching one to two decades on the job.
+Veterans who have worked for more than two decades do tend to make the most in the end; the median pay for this group is $29K.

 Rated 3 out of 5